kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 10. now
 ------

-Returns the current UTC timestamp in ISO 8601 format.
+Returns the current UTC timestamp in RFC 7231 format.

 Examples: